 Potassium helps maintain a healthy heart and blood pressure, and manganese helps in the production of collagen, which keeps your skin smooth, elastic, and wrinkle-free.

 Apples are a widely available source of vitamins and nutrients, especially important in the winter months.
 They provide a healthy source of manganese, copper, and vitamins A, E, B1, B2, and B6 – most of which are found in the skin.
 Apples are also a rich source of polyphenols, which have antioxidant effects in preventing tissue damage, and soluble fiber.

-Apples are also a natural prebiotic, which feeds the good bacteria in our gut, aiding to better digestion and overall wellbeing.
+Apples are also a natural prebiotic, which feeds the good bacteria in our gut, aiding better digestion and overall well-being.